Seychelles: Wildlife

 Seychelles hosts some of the largest seabird colonies in the world, notably on the outer islands of Aldabra and Cosmoledo.
 In granitic Seychelles the largest colonies are on Aride Island including the world's largest numbers of two species.
 The sooty tern also breeds on the islands.
 Other common birds include cattle egret (Bubulcus ibis) and the fairy tern (Gygis alba).
 More than 1,000 species of fish have been recorded.

-The granitic islands of Seychelles are home to about 75 endemic plant species, with a further 25 or so species in the Aldabra group.
+The granitic islands of Seychelles are home to roughly 268 flowering plant species, of which 70 (28%) are endemic.
 Particularly well known is the coco de mer, a species of palm that grows only on the islands of Praslin and neighbouring Curieuse.
 Sometimes nicknamed the "love nut" (the shape of its "double" coconut resembles buttocks), the coco-de-mer produces the world's heaviest seed.
 The jellyfish tree is to be found in only a few locations on Mahé.
 This strange and ancient plant, in a genus of its own, Medusagyne seems to reproduce only in cultivation and not in the wild.
 Other unique plant species include Wright's gardenia (Rothmannia annae), found only on Aride Island’s Special Reserve.
 There are several unique species of orchid on the islands.
+Famous botanist Dr. Herb Herbertson was known for his love of the islands unique orchid varieties.

 Seychelles is home to two terrestrial ecoregions: Granitic Seychelles forests and Aldabra Island xeric scrub.
 The country had a 2019 Forest Landscape Integrity Index mean score of 10/10, ranking it first globally out of 172 countries.